 A Scottish adventure in a real-life lighthouse

-Corran Lighthouse Lodge in Fort William has amazing views of Loch Linnhe, Ben Nevis and the Glencoe mountain range, and is ideal for families looking for escape and adventure.
+Corran Lighthouse Lodge in Fort William is about as unique as it gets.
+It has amazing views of Loch Linnhe, Ben Nevis and the Glencoe mountain range, and is ideal for families looking for escape and adventure.
 Three hours from mainland Scotland, the journey from the rest of the UK is pretty epic but taking the Caledonian sleeper from London only adds to the romance of the experience.
 On arrival you’ll find a super-stylish home designed to meet all your family needs and a hamper full of basic food supplies and a few welcome luxuries.
 Though the Lighthouse has direct access to the beach and some amazing mountain walks, it’s enclosed by a walled garden, making it secure for little ones.
 With a large lawn, outdoor games, a BBQ and an elevated deck with views across the loch, you don’t have to be adventurers to enjoy life outdoors.
 Just sit back, relax and soak up the scenery.

 Serious relaxation in the Scilly Isles